-Antwerp is a culinary hub and known worldwide for it is gastronomic excellence.
+Antwerp is a culinary hub known worldwide for it is gastronomic excellence.
 It has over 100 Michelin Antwerpen restaurants alone.
-There are though many superb restaurants that are not even in the Michelin guide.
+However, many superb restaurants are not even in the Michelin guide.
 We arrived late, and it was not able to enjoy dinner in the city.
 That was such a disappointment.
 As a result, we can’t recommend any places.

 When we travel, we look at reviews at THE Fork, and here is the link for Antwerp.
 You can choose from many well-reviewed restaurants.

 What we can suggest is not to miss trying while in Antwerp.

 1. This may sound cliche, but you are in Belgium, so get some local Belgian Waffles.
 They are a specialty here.
 A favorite place for waffles in Antwerp is La Gaufrerie, next to the Cathedral of our Lady.

 2. Chocolate – Belgium is famous for its chocolate, so that you will see chocolate shops everywhere in Antwerp.
 There are a lot of world-famous brands in Antwerp, but nothing beats locally-made chocolate.
 Sjokolat was one of these hidden gems for chocolate.